wireapp/wire-docs/src/how-to/install/configure-federation.rst

            - example.com
            - example.org

-or, you can federate with everyone:
+Alternatively, you can federate with everyone:

 .. code:: yaml